JCav23/Project2-RockPaperScissorsLizardSpock/README.md

 # Rock Paper Scissors Lizard Spock

 Welcome to Rock, Paper, Scissors, Lizard, Spock.
 An interactive web game based off of the twist on the classic "Rock, Paper Scissors" game made popular by the television show The Big Bang Theory.
-Playing against Dr. Sheldon Cooper (simulated by the computer), the player makes an input using one of the button inputs
+Playing against Dr. Sheldon Cooper (simulated by the computer), the player makes an input using one of the button inputs.

+The player will make a choice to start the game and the backend logic will randomly generate a choice for the computer and then evaluate a winner based on the rock, paper, scissors, lizard, spock rules.
+Once a winner has been calculated the scores are updated and the player is free to play again, you are free to play as many times as you wish and there is also a reset button to return the page to the default with the scores set to zero.

 ![Responsice Mockup](./assets/readme-images/responsive-mockup.png)

 ## UX

 ### Site Purpose:
+The site is designed to provide a simple visually appealing game, for entertainment purposes.

 ### Site Goal:

 ### Audience:
+The game was made popular by the hit television show the Big Bang Theory, so incorporates different features to relate back to the television show.
+The iframe giving the explanation is a direct clip from the television show, also the atom images were chose to again relate back to the television show being similar to the show logo.

 ### Communication:
+All explanations and navigation across the single page has been designed to make the interactions for the user as simple as possible, with clear contrasting colours on the buttoms combined with hover effects clearly convey the interactivity of the game while maintaining an attractive minimalist design.

 ## Design